EverSafe Newsletter

 DOJ ISSUES A REPORT ON ELDER FRAUD INITIATIVES

 On October 19, the Department of Justice (DOJ) issued an annual report to Congress on their “Activities to Combat Elder Fraud and Abuse,” which covered accomplishments during the preceding year.
-The report cited a number of successes—despite barriers Seal of the DOJcaused by COVID-19, which slowed investigations and the litigation of cases involving arrests.
+The report cited a number of successes—despite barriers caused by COVID-19, which slowed investigations and the litigation of cases involving arrests.
 The DOJ referenced multiple scams, including “government imposter scams, computer tech scams, romance scams, investment scams and lottery scams” robocalls to seniors, and others.
 Perhaps most noteworthy in this report, is the mention of the department’s Elder Fraud sweep, which was “the largest coordinated sweep of elder fraud cases in history, with over 400 defendants charged for causing more than $1 billion in loses.”
 A National Elder Fraud Hotline was also created by the Office for Victims of Crime—staffed by social workers who can provide support to older victims of financial abuse, as well as helpful resources and referrals to appropriate organizations.
 The hotline number is: 1-833-FRAUD-11 (1-833-372-8311).

 SCAM ALERT